mislav/thor-tasks/README.markdown

     cd thor-tasks
     thor list

-This command will get you a list of tasks together with their usage information.
+That command will get you a list of tasks together with their usage information.
+So, if you like them:

+    thor install github.thor --as GitHub

+Later you'll wish to update:

+    git pull
+    thor update GitHub

+On update, Thor will try to fetch the tasks from the same source you specified during install.

+That's it.
 And now for a bit of fun.

 GitHub tasks